Training Partner: Need One?

-Nothing propels humans to excel more than competition.
-In the gym, healthy competition can be the difference between a by-the-numbers session and a fat scorching, body shaping frenzy.
-To really get the most out of your work-outs, find a partner who’s a little fitter than you.
+Nothing propels humans to excel more than the competition.
+In the gym, healthy competition can be the difference between a by-the-numbers session and a fat-scorching, body-shaping frenzy.
+To really get the most out of your workouts, find a partner who’s a little fitter than you.

 That way you’ll be constantly pushing yourself to keep up with them.

 There’s nothing quite as draining as waiting around for someone to turn up for a training session, especially for a person who’s only just managing to squeeze their workout into a jammed schedule.

 The frustration of a no-show is anything but motivating.
 Go solo and you avoid the pain.

 There are certain people among us who are able to produce incredible amounts of training intensity by means of nothing more than their own inner desire.
 For them, a training partner would be nothing but an annoying inconvenience.